-A total of 218,602 people lives in the 6,236.14 square mile report area defined for this assessment according to the U.S. Census Bureau American Community Survey 2013-17 5-year estimates.
-The
+A total of 218,602 people live in the 6,436 square mile area defined for this assessment according to the U.S. Census Bureau American Community Survey 2013-17 5-year estimates.
+The population density for this area, estimated at 31 persons per square mile, is less than the national average path density of 90.88 persons per square mile.